 We have relied on a number of assumptions in budgeting for our future activities.
-We also evaluate potential corporate and asset acquisition opportunities to support and expand our asset portfolio, which may impact our budget assumptions.
-These assumptions are inherently subject to significant business, political, economic, regulatory, environmental and competitive uncertainties, contingencies and risks, all of which are difficult to predict and many of which are beyond our control.
-We may need to raise additional funds more quickly if market conditions deteriorate, or one or more of our assumptions proves to be incorrect or if we choose to expand our acquisition, exploration, appraisal, development efforts or any other activity more rapidly than we presently anticipate.
+These include the number of wells we plan to drill, our participating, paying and carried interests in our prospects including disproportionate payment amounts, the costs involved in developing or participating in the development of a prospect, the timing of third-party projects, the availability of suitable equipment and qualified personnel and our cash flows from operations.
+We also evaluate potential corporate and asset acquisition opportunities to support and expand our asset portfolio which may impact our budget assumptions.
+These assumptions are inherently subject to significant business, political, economic, regulatory, health, environmental and competitive uncertainties, contingencies and risks, all of which are difficult to predict and many of which are beyond our control.
+We may need to raise additional funds more quickly if market conditions deteriorate, or one or more of our assumptions proves to be incorrect, or if we choose to expand our acquisition, exploration, appraisal, development efforts or any other activity more rapidly than we presently anticipate.
 We may decide to raise additional funds before we need them if the conditions for raising capital are favorable.
-We may seek to sell equity or debt securities or obtain additional bank credit facilities.
+We may seek to sell assets, equity or debt securities or obtain additional bank credit facilities.
+The sale of equity securities could result in dilution to our shareholders.
+The incurrence of additional indebtedness could result in increased fixed obligations and additional covenants that could restrict our operations.

-2018 Capital Program
+2023 Capital Program